dacruzmathis/Natural-Language-Processing/README.md

 ![Alt text](img/2023-11-20_01h46_51.png)

-Engagements rate for the President Of The United States :
+Engagement rates for the President Of The United States :

 ![Alt text](img/2023-11-20_01h47_02.png)